St. Joseph courthouse shooting: Perpetrator

 According to the girl, Gordon would forcibly give her methamphetamine in exchange for sex, occasionally rape her, strangle her, and assault her with a variety of weapons, all the while recording the acts.
 She also alleged that Gordon held her captive inside the shed for approximately two months.
 Police were now investigating his possible connection to a similar crime in 2006.

 In addition to the aforementioned charges, Gordon faced two other charges of aggravated domestic assault and assault with a dangerous weapon, in relation to an incident involving his ex-wife.
 On April 20, following a police welfare check on the couple's home in January, Gordon was arrested on an outstanding warrant filed in relation to those charges.
-During the arrest, he barricaded himself inside the house and later escaped through a backdoor.
+During the arrest, he barricaded himself inside the house and later escaped through a back door.
 He was found hiding under a porch several streets away by a police dog.
 Later, police discovered the teenage girl inside a shed on Gordon's property, along with drugs, related paraphernalia, weapons, and other items.
 On the day of the shooting, Gordon was scheduled to be in court to have the warrant dismissed due to the charges involving the teenage girl.

 Previously, in 1992, Gordon was sentenced to 70 months in federal prison for possessing pipe bombs.
 In 1998, he was sentenced to more than four years in state prison for eluding police officers.
 In 2001, he served 51 months in federal prison for firearms charges.
 In 2013, Gordon was put on probation for stealing fireworks from a temporary stand.